-- Accessibility: The regular line is wheelchair and ECV accessible up to the switchback.
+- Accessibility: The regular line at Disneyland is wheelchair and ECV accessible up to the switchback.
 At that point, a Cast Member can help you.
 You'll have to step down to get into the ride vehicle and up to get back out.
-More about visiting Disneyland in a wheelchair or ECV

-- Matterhorn Bobsleds has two lines.
-One begins across from Alice in Wonderland and the other on the Tomorrowland side, near the lagoon.
+- Matterhorn Bobsleds Lines - The first line begins across from Alice in Wonderland, and the other on the Tomorrowland side, near the lagoon.
 One of them is often shorter than the other, so check them both first for the shortest wait.

-- Matterhorn Bobsleds has a Single Rider option that may help you get on faster.
-Cast Members use single riders to fill in otherwise empty seats.
+- Single Rider Option - Matterhorn Bobsleds has a single rider option that may help you get on faster.
+Cast members use single riders to fill in otherwise empty seats.
 If you're willing to split up from the rest of your group while riding, it can shorten your wait time significantly.

-- On days when the fireworks show is running, this ride closes early
+- Fireworks Shows - On days when the fireworks show is running, the ride closes early.

 Fun Facts About Matterhorn Bobsleds